aws-samples/aws-modernization-with-ibm-cloud-pak-for-data/content/60_low_no_code_ml_Lab/020_start the lab/no_code/configure_sam.md

 ## Configure Serverless Application Module (SAM)

-- In AWS Console, Navigate to **Services -> Compute -> Lambda**.
+1. In AWS Console, Navigate to **Services -> Compute -> Lambda**.

-- Select the Lambda function with the description **Invoke WML model endpoint**.
+1. Select the Lambda function with the description **Invoke WML model endpoint**.

-- You will see the Lambda function overview as shown.
+1. You will see the Lambda function overview as shown.
 ![lambda-function-overview](/images/50_low_no_code_ml_Lab/lab4-ext-lambda-overview.png?classes=shadow)

-- You can take a look at the code source below function overview.
+1. You can take a look at the code source below function overview.
 There are two main functions in the server:
   - `GetToken()`: This function makes an API call to IBM Cloud Pak for Data-Auth Validation and generates a bearer token that will be used invoke Watson Machine Learning Model deployed on Cloud Pak for Data.
   ![get-token-function](/images/50_low_no_code_ml_Lab/lab4-ext-get-token-fn.png?classes=shadow)
   - `InvokeModel()`: This function makes an API call to IBM Cloud Pak for Data-Watson Machine Learning with scoring payload, and gets the model prediction and probability result.
   ![invoke-model-function](/images/50_low_no_code_ml_Lab/lab4-ext-invoke-model-fn.png?classes=shadow)

-- To generate the Token and Invoke the model, you need to provide Cloud Pak for Data credentials to the Lambda function.
+5. To generate the Token and Invoke the model, you need to provide Cloud Pak for Data credentials to the Lambda function.

-- Select the **Configuration** tab below function overview.
+1. Select the **Configuration** tab below function overview.
 ![lambda-function-config](/images/50_low_no_code_ml_Lab/lab4-ext-lambda-config-tab.png?classes=shadow)

-- You will see a left panel with different options, select **Environment variables**.
+1. You will see a left panel with different options, select **Environment variables**.
 You will see 3 environment variables listed.

-- Click on **Edit** and enter the following details:
+1. Click on **Edit** and enter the following details:
   - **CPD_PASSWORD:** Password used to login to Cloud pak for Data
   - **CPD_USERNAME:** Username used to login to Cloud pak for Data
-  - **CPD_WML_MODEL_ENDPOINT:** Cloud pak for Data Watson Machine Learning model deployed endpoint url copied from Step 4.1.
+  - **CPD_WML_MODEL_ENDPOINT:** Cloud pak for Data Watson Machine Learning model deployed endpoint url copied from previous step.

+{{% notice tip %}}
->NOTE: As part of Infra Provisioning Lab, you will have created CP4D users.
+As part of Infra Provisioning Lab, you will have created CP4D users.
 Enter the same user credentials for **CPD_USERNAME** and **CPD_PASSWORD**.
+{{% /notice %}}

-- Click on **Save** to update the environment variables.
+9. Click on **Save** to update the environment variables.
 ![edit-env-variables](/images/50_low_no_code_ml_Lab/lab4-ext-edit-env.gif?classes=shadow)

-- At this point you have successfully configured the Serverless Application Module(SAM) backend.
+1. At this point you have successfully configured the Serverless Application Module(SAM) backend.